yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-09-28-istio-deepdive-pt4.md

 ![Istio-proxy](/images/post-20240928/istio-proxy-eg.png)

 Through this detailed breakdown, we saw how Istio uses its powerful service discovery mechanisms to manage traffic efficiently within a service mesh.
-The combination of Envoy proxies and xDS APIs ensures that services can scale dynamically while maintaining reliable communication between microservices.
+The combination of Envoy proxies and xDS ensures that services can scale dynamically while maintaining reliable communication between microservices.

 Stay tuned for more insights on Istio’s architecture and its impact on modern application development!